-As a result of the conversion of the Debenture and related accrued interest into common shares during the period, we no longer have any secured debt.
-Nevertheless, we will have to raise additional capital.
+We will have to raise additional capital.
 If we are not able to raise capital, we may be forced to cease operations.
 These conditions result in a material uncertainty which may cast significant doubt on our ability to continue as a going concern.
-Refer to Note 3 to our consolidated financial statements for the eight month period ended December 31, 2020 and the year ended April 30, 2020 for our going concern note disclosure.
+Refer to Note 3 to our condensed interim consolidated financial statements for the three months ended March 31, 2021 and April 30, 2020 for our going concern note disclosure.